locationtech/geomesa/docs/user/datastores/runtime_config.rst

 rough estimate very quickly.
 Some applications rely on knowing the exact size of a result set up front, so estimates will cause problems.
 To force GeoMesa to calculate the exact size of a result set, you may set this property to ``true``.
-You may also override this behavior on a per-query basis by using the query hint ``org.locationtech.geomesa.accumulo.index.QueryHints.EXACT_COUNT``.
+You may also override this behavior on a per-query basis by using the query hint ``org.locationtech.geomesa.index.conf.QueryHints.EXACT_COUNT``.

 geomesa.exact.count.max.features
 ++++++++++++++++++++++++++++++++